PremKumar135/PremKumar/README.md

 * Pacing rate determines how many outbound calls to dial for the particular time.
 * Did explanatory data analysis and time series analysis to find out the call acceptance pattern and time taken by the caller to accept and other features.
 * Built a formula that can predict the pacing rate and created a script that can dynamically predict the pacing rate for the particular time using those features.
-* Deployed the script in the production and used cron to scheduled based on needs.
+* Deployed the script in the production and used cron to scheduled it.

 ### **Project 6: Emotion Detection model**
 ---
-> **This project focussed on image classification model which classifies the different type of emotions of a human while playing the dart game in the entertainment center.**
+> **This project focused on image classification model which classifies the different type of emotions of a human while playing the dart game in the entertainment center.**

 ![emotion_detection](tengyart-dTgyj9okQ_w-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@tengyart?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Tengyart</a> on <a href="https://unsplash.com/s/photos/emotion?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>